dannykok/deepface-example/README.md

-# Face Detection and Recognition Project
+# Extracting unique faces in a video

 This is an example project that discover and return any unique faces in a given video, using [deepface](https://github.com/serengil/deepface).